teddysun/lamp/README.md

 LAMP (Linux + Apache + MariaDB + PHP) is a powerful bash script for the installation of Apache + MariaDB + PHP and so on.

-You can install Apache + MariaDB + PHP in a smaller memory VPS by `yum` or `dnf` command, Just need to input numbers to choose what you want to install before installation.
+You can install Apache + MariaDB + PHP in a smaller memory VPS by `dnf` command, Just need to input numbers to choose what you want to install before installation.

 And all things will be done in a few minutes.